namnguyen21/namnguyen/posts/leetcode-1011-capacity-to-ship-packages-within-d-days.md

 1. [3, 2]
 2. [2, 4] -> minimum capacity needed
 3. [1, 4]
 ```

- To further elaborate, if we were to try all possible combinations of splitting the array into 3 subarrays such as `[3, 2, 2], [4, 1], and [4]`, the capacity needed here is 7, which is greater than the previous capacity needed.
-Remember, we're trying to find the minimum capacity needed.
+ To further elaborate, if we were to try another possible combination of splitting the array into 3 subarrays such as `[3, 2, 2], [4, 1], and [4]`, the minimum capacity needed would be 7, which is greater than the previous capacity needed.
+Remember, the goal is to find the **minimum** capacity needed.

 ## Tackling the Problem

 It can be a bit tricky getting started on this problem.
-My first time encountering this style of problem, I was absolutely stumped.
+The first time I encountered this style of problem, I was absolutely stumped.
 What helped me get the gears rolling was thinking of the worst and the best case scenarios.

 ```markdown
 weights = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 ```

 Given this example, without a requirement for D days, we can try to think of what the worst and best case scenarios.
-The best case scenario (or worst, depending on how you think of it), is if D = 1.
-That is, split the array into 1 array.
-Well in that case, the minimum capacity would simply be the sum of all values `54 = 1 + 2 + 3 + 4 + 5 + 6 + 7 + 8 + 9 + 10`.
+The best case scenario (or the minimum capacity needed for any `D` value), is if `D = weights.length`.
+That is, split the `weights` array into `weights.length` number of subarrays, where each subarray contains only one value.

-Now, with the worst case scenario, we'd have to split the array into 10 subarrays (or length of the array).
 After all, it'd be impossible to get less than one value per subarray.
 So what would be the minimum capacity needed if we were to do that?
 Well, it would be the maximum value found within the array, which in this case is 10.

+Now, with the worst case scenario, we'd have to split the array into one array, or in other words, not split the array at all.
+In that case, the minimum capacity would simply be the sum of all values `54 = 1 + 2 + 3 + 4 + 5 + 6 + 7 + 8 + 9 + 10`.

 What you'll notice now is that we now have an effective *range* of possible capacities to work with.
 When the array is split into the most possible subarrays, the capacity will be the maximum value found in the array and when the array is simply split into 1, the capacity will be the sum of all its values.
 Therefore all other possible answers should fall **somewhere in between**.